Bread softeners and bread improvers are both regarded as essential for making soft bread on a large scale.

 With careful evaluation, there is no specific difference between bread improver and bread softener since both are emulsifiers for improving dough.
 Both are regarded as dough enhancers and since they serve the same purpose and the ingredient found in bread softener is the same to be seen in bread improvers as well.

-Bread improver is a combination of several components designed to improve your bread while bread softener can simply be one emulsifier with the sole intent of softening your bread.
+A bread improver is a combination of several components designed to improve your bread while a bread softener can simply be one emulsifier with the sole intent of softening your bread.
 Since these two are used interchangeably and meant to improve your dough in some way then there is no difference between them.

 Is bread softener harmful?